nea/vertx-mod-cassandra-persistor/README.md

         "statement": "SELECT * FROM superkeyspace.tablewithinfos"
     }

+or

+    {
+        "action": "raw",
+        "statements": [
+            "INSERT INTO superkeyspace.tablewithinfos (key, value) VALUES('Key 1', 'Value 1')",
+            "INSERT INTO superkeyspace.tablewithinfos (key, value) VALUES('Key 2', 'Value 2')"
+        ]
+    }

+where `statement` is preferred over `statements`.

 #### Fields
+`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra.
-`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace (e.g. `FROM keyspace.table`), even if configured, as the raw statements are not altered in any way!
+`statements` A JsonArray of Cassandra Query Language version 3 (CQL3) compliant queries that are channeled through to the driver and Cassandra.
+Only `UPDATE`, `INSERT` and `DELETE` are allowed.

+*Note: Do not forget the keyspace (e.g. `FROM keyspace.table`), even if configured, as the raw statements are not altered in any way!
 And use `'` instead of `"` for strings.*

 #### Returns
 The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections.
 Complex Types are not handled at the moment!*